joeartsea/node-red-contrib-aws/README.md

 Acknowledgements
 ----------------

-The node-red-contrib-force uses the following open source software:
+The node-red-contrib-aws uses the following open source software:

 - [AWS SDK for JavaScript] (https://github.com/aws/aws-sdk-js): AWS SDK for JavaScript in the browser and Node.js.
-- [minimatch] (https://github.com/isaacs/minimatch): A minimal matching utility.

 License
 -------